 The designers pay extensive attention to details, especially what might in more conventional theater be called props, but here function as artifacts, providing an opportunity for the audience members to explore the world.
 There are photographs on the wall, postcards and period magazines on tables, but some of the shows go much further.
 In Then She Fell, each audience member is handed a set of keys, with the implicit directive to open drawers and boxes and cupboards and rifle through the letters and postcards that illuminate Lewis Carroll’s work and his relationships.

-In “The Jungle,” which was performed at St. Ann’s Warehouse in 2018 (and is scheduled for an encore run in April, 2020) Miriam Buether’s set re-creates the four-star Afghan restaurant that was at a refugee camp in Calais, France.
+In “The Jungle,” which was performed at St. Ann’s Warehouse in 2018 (and is planning an encore) Miriam Buether’s set re-creates the four-star Afghan restaurant that was at a refugee camp in Calais, France.
 Food was for sale during intermission just outside the restaurant, inside a geodesic dome lined with photographs and signs that tried to re-create the atmosphere of the camp, whose residents named it the Jungle.
 One sign was entitled “Workshops Today,” next to little cardboard clocks with the various times: “Kung Fu with Yasin.
 Theatre with Kneehigh.
 Music with Mohamed.

 This element is often given short-shrift in less meticulous shows claiming to be immersive.
 (To be fair, the shows that take place entirely at one or more real-life locations – such as Waterwell’s The Courtroom, or Woodshed Collective’s remarkable Empire Travel Agency – make the world into their museum, and so need not design any further.)